 In another paper published in the same journal, van Loo et al. divided the CONVERGE sample mentioned above into 8 subgroups based on 4 variables of genetic and environmental risk: family history (present vs absent), polygenic risk score (low vs high), early vs. late age at onset, and severe adversity3 (present vs present).

-The network structures did not significantly differ across these 4 variables.
+The network structures did not significantly differ across these 4 variables4.

-I was surprised by these remarkable similarities across different subgroups, which (contrasting my own beliefs) could be interpreted in the sense of one common pathway to depression.
-Then again, CONVERGE is a very specific sample, and I’m looking forward to see replications of these analyses in less severely depressed samples.
+I was surprised by these remarkable similarities across different subgroups, which (contrasting my own work) could be interpreted in the sense of one common pathway to depression.
+Then again, CONVERGE is a very specific sample, with recurrent severe symptomatology, and I’m looking forward to see replication attempts of these results in less severely depressed samples.

 » van Loo, H.M., van Borkulo, C. D., Peterson, R.E., Fried, E.I., Aggen, S.H., Borsboom, D., Kendler, K.S.
 (2017).
 Robust symptom networks in recurrent major depression across different levels of genetic and environmental risk.
 Journal of Affective Disorders.
 PDF.